openstack-archive/sahara/sahara/tests/integration/README.rst

 ..

-For example, you want to run tests for the Vanilla plugin with the Hadoop version 2.3.0 and for the IDH plugin with the Intel Hadoop version 3.0.2.
+For example, you want to run tests for the Vanilla plugin with the Hadoop version 2.3.0 and for the HDP plugin with the Hortonworks Data Platform version 1.3.2.
 In this case you should use the following tox env:

 .. sourcecode:: console

-    $ tox -e integration -- vanilla2 idh3
+    $ tox -e integration -- vanilla2 hdp
 ..

 Here are a few more examples.